smuecke/qubolite/README.md

     * **0.6.9** new, more memory-efficient save format
     * **0.6.10** fixed requirements in `setup.py`; fixed size estimation in `qubo.save()`
 * **0.7** Added more efficient brute-force implementation using C extension; added optional dependencies for calculating bounds and ordering distance
+* **0.8** New embeddings, new solving methods; switched to NumPy random generators from `RandomState`; added parameter compression for dynamic range reduction